» Care Coordination FAQ » Payment Options

 Care Coordination Team

 We believe in person-centered care coordination.
 Person-centeredness is the awareness that the individuals we serve are the decision-makers in their lives, not us.
-We provide you with the information you need to select your own services.
+Our professional and certified Care Coordinators have extensive knowledge of resources available throughout Alaska communities.
+We are passionate and dedicated to providing you with the information you need to select your own services.

 Audri connects individuals from all walks of life to the services they need to live a full and happy life.
 She values face-to-face interaction with each individual and their entire team.
 She knows that the individuals and family members who have been there since day one have voices that need to be heard.